localdevices/RTK_GNSS/provisioning/simple_python_logger/setup_base_logger.md

 # Set up a base logger

 - Make sure your ArduSimple is running the stock configuration.
 If you are not sure, you can use U-Center to configure it with the file in ```ublox_configurations/stock_ardusimple_base.txt```
+- Set up the ArduSimple base to output raw UBX on serial at 460800 baud [note to self: Ivan, add more instructions()
 - Set up the serial pinouts for your ArduSimple and Raspberry Pi [note to self: Ivan, add more instructions here]()
 - Flash a Pi SD card with the latest Raspberry Pi OS Lite from [here](https://www.raspberrypi.org/software/operating-systems/) (I use [Balena Etcher](https://www.balena.io/etcher/) for this).
 - Add empty ```ssh``` file and appropriate ```wpa_supplicant.conf``` [like this](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) with wifi info to boot partition on that SD card.
 Put it in the Pi and start it up.